As of today, the contactless payment limit in the UK has been increased to £45.

 The change has been implemented in response to the current Coronavirus pandemic.
 Consultation between the retail sector and the payments industry has taken place, and the UK will follow in the footsteps of other countries raising their limits.

-Consumers across the UK are being advised to pay using contactless wherever possible to reduce the spread of the virus.
+Consumers across the UK are being advised to pay using contactless payment systems wherever possible to reduce the spread of the virus.
 Using contactless removes the need to touch a card machine to enter a PIN, making it the most hygienic way to pay.

 Shoppers have taken heed of the government advice, with a reported a 50% drop in ATM use and cash withdrawals in the few days following Boris Johnson’s announcement.